 Typical Physical Properties

 ||Alloy 625 Annealed condition

 |Melting Range (°C)

 |Coeff.
 Thermal Exp.
 (20-100°C - m/m°K x 10-6)

 Machining Properties of Alloy 625

 The machining properties of Alloy 625 are classified as moderate but in the annealed condition this grade can be successfully machined using conventional methods and proper precaution.
-The key issues rise from a rapid work hardening and the generation of high heat during cutting.
-It is thus important that the work piece, the machine and the tool are rigid with minimal tool overhang.
-For most applications, carbide tipped tools are suggested and tooling must be sharp at all times.
-For most machining operations a positive rake angel must be used with negative rake angle tools being considered only for intermittent cuts and heavy stock removal.
+The key issues arise from a rapid work hardening and the generation of high heat during cutting.
+It is thus important that the workpiece, the machine, and the tool are rigid with minimal tool overhang.
+For most applications, carbide-tipped tools are suggested and tooling must be sharp at all times.
+For most machining operations a positive rake angle must be used with negative rake angle tools being considered only for intermittent cuts and heavy stock removal.
 Heavy constant feeds should be used to maintain a positive cutting action combined with high lubrication.
-Alloy 625 can also be welded readily using conventional processes and a matching filler metal.
+Alloy 625 can also be welded readily using conventional processes and matching filler metal.